Leroy Rosenior

 Leroy De Graft Rosenior MBE (born 24 August 1964) is a football coach and pundit.
 He is a former footballer whose clubs included Fulham, Queens Park Rangers (for whom he appeared as a substitute in the 1986 League Cup Final), Bristol City and West Ham United.
 Rosenior represented his birthplace England as a youth international, before formally switching to represent the Sierra Leone national football team.

 Rosenior has managed clubs including Gloucester City, Merthyr Tydfil, Torquay United, Brentford and was assistant to Gary Peters at Shrewsbury Town.

-His son, Liam, is a former professional footballer and the current head coach of Hull City.

 Playing career

 Club career

 Rosenior was a striker for most of his career although towards the end of his playing days at Gloucester City he also turned out at centre-back, even in goal in a match against Kingstonian.
 He started at Fulham, also playing for Queens Park Rangers, West Ham United, Charlton Athletic, Bristol City and Fleet Town.

 International career

 He played for England at Under-16 and Under-21 levels but later changed allegiance to represent the Sierra Leone national team.

 In total he gained one cap for Sierra Leone, it came in the form of a 1994 African Nations Cup qualifying game versus Togo in Conakry on 9 January 1993.
 Togo later withdrew from the competition.